 XML Sitemap

 A standardized format for URLs given to search engines in order to facilitate easier crawling is called an XML sitemap.
 Its major objective is for Google to find and index your content.
 A normal XML sitemap is hidden from users.
+For a detailed guide on this process, refer to an XML Sitemap tutorial.

 This is the kind of sitemap you should pay attention to if you want search engines to find your website and display it to your customers.